 We’ve been working hard to restore a series of traditional buildings at the farmstead, injecting a new lease of life into this special place for you to enjoy.

 For visitors and the local community, we’ve created an interpretation hub that shares an insight into Gupton Farm and Freshwater West’s past, present and future.
-We’re also working on an additional space that can be used for meetings, classes and workshops, as well as exploring opportunities for an outdoor activity base.
+We've also created an outdoor activity base which is now run by Outer Reef Surf School - come along and book a watersports session.

 Farming for nature